verdaux/BookNotes/Phrases/Impressors 16.md

 - [ ] are you watching anything good at the moment?
 - [ ] Draw in and expel the morning air
 - [ ] Our relationship was like the moon with it’s many phases.
+- [ ] Her breathing in my ear is something i’d bottle and sell to myself for emergencies.